-For winter 2024/25, we brought in contributing writer Andrew Potter, who put updated models through the day-to-day paces around the east side of the Sierra and Yosemiteโs high country.
-In addition, we took the finalists to a post-blizzard Mammoth Lakes, Calif., to compare specs and performance in head-to-head stress testing, determining which boots earned the crown and which left us with frozen toes.
+For winter 2024/25, we brought in contributing writers Andrew Potter and Ryan Kempfer, who put updated models through the day-to-day paces around the east side of the Sierra, Yosemiteโs high country, and the Teton Range.
+We compared specs and performance in frigid head-to-head stress testing, determining which boots earned the crown and which left us with frozen toes.
+Whether you’re seeking the warmth and performance of our overall favorite, the KEEN Revel IV Mid Polar, or the excellent value and quality of our budget pick, the KEEN Targhee IV Waterproof Mid, we have you covered.

 The Best Winter Hiking Boots of 2024-2025